Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Reconstruction of the LMC-SMC Dark Matter Distribution

+Ultimately, we interpret the LMC's halo structure at MW infall as the complex result of entrained dipole excitations at successive SMC pericenters \citep[see, e.g.][for discussions of this mechanism in general systems]{weinberg_weakly_1994, weinberg_new_2023}, plus the SMC's dynamical friction wake.
+We emphasize that the SMC's wake is comparatively weak at MW infall, as it reached stronger density contrasts in the past.
+Clearly, the shape of the LMC halo is both complex and time-dependent.

 We now turn to characterizing the global structure of the LMC halo in response to the SMC.
-Figure \ref{fig:lmc_profiles} shows the evolution of the LMC's spherically-averaged density profile throughout the simulation, measured from the simulation particles at times corresponding to $P_1$ maxima and MW infall to capture the range of severity of LMC halo distortions.
-We compare these measured profiles to the Hernquist profile that was used to generate the LMC IC, finding that the LMC's spherically-averaged density profile remains nearly static throughout the simulation, despite the asymmetries induced by the SMC.
+Figure \ref{fig:lmc_profiles} shows the evolution of the LMC's spherically averaged density profile throughout the simulation, measured from the simulation particles at times corresponding to $P_1$ maxima and MW infall to capture the range of severity of LMC halo distortions.
+We compare these measured profiles to the Hernquist profile that was used to generate the LMC IC, finding that the LMC's spherically averaged density profile remains nearly static throughout the simulation, despite the asymmetries induced by the SMC.

 Inspired by \citet{garavito-camargo_quantifying_2021}, we compare the LMC Expansion to a library of ``template'' halo expansions, summarized in Table \ref{tab:templates}.
 Each template halo is described by its minor-to-major ($s=c/a$) and intermediate-to-major ($q=b/a$) axis ratio.
 We choose extreme examples of oblate and prolate halos, as well as a triaxial halo with axis ratios of a typical LMC-mass galaxy in the Illustris-TNG L25n512 simulation with a fiducial feedback model (``Fiducial'' model for $10^{11\mathrm{-}11.5}\,\rm{M}_\odot$ halos in Figure 7 of \citealt{chua_impact_2022}).